-By doing so, 't Hooft and Veltman \cite{'tHooft-Veltman} showed that four-dimensional pure gravity has a finite one-loop $S$-matrix although off-shell it is not one-loop renormalizable.
-Considering gravity coupled to a scalar field, the one-loop counterterm of the lagrangian is the sum of two terms, the first one is proportional to the equation of motion and the second one is given by
+By doing so, 't Hooft and Veltman \cite{'tHooft-Veltman} showed that four-dimensional pure gravity has a finite one-loop $S$-matrix, although it is not one-loop renormalizable off-shell.
+Considering gravity coupled to a scalar field, the one-loop counterterm in the Lagrangian is the sum of two terms, the first one proportional to the equation of motion and the second one given by

 where $\epsilon=4-d$ is the usual parameter in dimensional regularization.
-In the case of pure gravity we should have $\hat{R}=0$ hence this counterterm vanishes and the theory is finite at one-loop level.
-However when considering the coupling to matter the counterterm is divergent (since now we have $\hat{R}\neq 0$).
+In the case of pure gravity we should have $\widehat{R}=0$, so this counterterm vanishes and the theory is finite at one-loop.
+When considering however the coupling to matter, the counterterm is divergent (since now we have~$\widehat{R}\neq 0$).

-The finiteness of the one-loop $S$-matrix for pure gravity was a rather surprising result, since Einstein theory is non-renormalizable by na\"{\i}ve power counting.
+The finiteness of the one-loop $S$-matrix for pure gravity was a rather surprising result, since Einstein theory is non-renormalizable by naive power counting.
 At two loops the situation changes radically.
-Goroff and Sagnotti \cite{Goroff-Sagnotti} were able to prove that Einstein pure gravity diverges at two loop level, and that the divergent part of the on-shell effective action is
+Goroff and Sagnotti~\cite{Goroff-Sagnotti} were able to prove that Einstein pure gravity diverges at the two-loop level, and that the divergent part of the on-shell effective action is

-so the program that allowed us to construct a quantum field theory for both the strong and the electroweak interactions fails when applied to GR.
+Thus, the program that allowed the construction of a reliable quantum field theory for both the strong and the electroweak interactions fails when applied to~GR.

-If we continue to maintain the notion of renormalizability (or predictability) should hold in the presence of gravitational interactions, this result imposes strong constraints on the possible quantum theories describing gravity.
-If this theory includes other fields, then there must be subtle cancellations between the different contributions.
-Following this line of thought the first proposed candidate was Supergravity (SUGRA) \cite{SUGRA}.
+Insisting in that renormalizability (or predictability) should hold in the presence of gravitational interactions results in strong constraints on the possible quantum theories describing gravity.
+If the theory includes other fields, then subtle cancellations must exist among different contributions.
+Following this line of thought, the first proposed candidate for an operative theory of quantum gravity was supergravity~(SUGRA) \cite{SUGRA}.